magicdamiano/portfolio/README.md

 Highlights: Achieves high accuracy, visualizes results with a confusion matrix, and offers an interactive UI for uploading digit images.
 Demo: Upload a 28x28 grayscale digit image to see predictions in action.

-[Project Name Placeholder] (Link TBD)

-Description: (Add a new project, e.g., a robotics simulation using ROS or a blockchain smart contract in Solidity.)
-Technologies: (e.g., ROS, Python, Solidity, Ethereum)
-Highlights: (e.g., Real-time robot navigation, secure transaction processing)

 More projects coming soon as I explore new challenges in AI, robotics, and blockchain!
 Skills
-- Programming: Python, C++, JavaScript
+- Programming: Python, C++, Java, JavaScript, sQl.

 Machine Learning: PyTorch, scikit-learn, TensorFlow, neural networks, computer vision
 Robotics: ROS, sensor integration, path planning